openstack/rally/doc/source/overview/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another interesting result comes from the *NovaServers.boot_and_list_server* scenario, which enabled us to launch the following benchmark with Rally:
+Another interesting result comes from the *NovaServers.boot_and_list_server* scenario, which enabled us to launch the following task with Rally:

-    * **Benchmark environment** (which we also call **"Context"**): 1 temporary OpenStack user.
+    * **Task context**: 1 temporary OpenStack user.
-    * **Benchmark scenario**: boot a single VM from this user & list all VMs.
+    * **Task scenario**: boot a single VM from this user & list all VMs.
-    * **Benchmark runner** setting: repeat this procedure 200 times in a continuous way.
+    * **Task runner**: repeat this procedure 200 times in a continuous way.

-During the execution of this benchmark scenario, the user has more and more VMs on each iteration.
+During the execution of this task, the user has more and more VMs on each iteration.
 Rally has shown that in this case, the performance of the **VM list** command in Nova is degrading much faster than one might expect:

 .. image:: ../images/Rally_VM_list.png